heptarch/heptarch.github.io/drafts/SAEPage.md

 	</div>
 	</figure>

-That's concerning!
+That's concerning new for finding the optimal schedule.
 On the other, the curves appear similar, and there is hope that, like $\alpha^\ast$, there may be an analytic formula for the optimal $\lambda(\alpha, \rho)$.